 The distribution of firms in terms of the type of product innovation also varies across industries.
-The food, beverage, and tobacco industry has the highest share of firms generating new-to-market products only (23.3%), while the wholesale and retail trade industry has the highest share of firms generating new-to-firm products only (60.0%), and the chemical, petroleum, coal, and plastic products industry has the highest share of firms generating to the highest share of (47.5%).
+The food, beverage, and tobacco industry has the highest share of firms generating new-to-market products only (23.3%), while the wholesale and retail trade industry has the highest share of firms generating new-to-firm products only (60.0%), and the chemical, petroleum, coal, and plastic products industry has the highest share of firms generating both types of product innovation (47.5%).